-A construction environmental management plan (CEMP) will be prepared prior to construction commencing.
-The CEMP will comprise all of the construction mitigation measures, which are set out in this EIS, and any additional measures which are required by the statutory consent conditions.
+A Construction Environmental Management Plan (CEMP) has been prepared and is included in Appendix 4.2 which will be updated and finalised by the Contractor prior to construction commencing.
+The CEMP comprises all of the construction mitigation measures, which are set out in this EIAR, and will be updated with any additional measures which are required by the conditions to the Minister for Public Expenditure's statutory confirmation of the Scheme under the Arterial Drainage Acts.

 Implementation of the CEMP will ensure disruption and nuisance are kept to a minimum.
-The plan will have regard to the guidance contained in the handbook published by Construction Industry Research and Information Association (CIRIA) in the UK, Environmental Good Practice on Site Guide, 4th Edition (CIRIA 2015).
+The plan has regard to the guidance contained in the handbook published by Construction Industry Research and Information Association (CIRIA) in the UK, Environmental Good Practice on Site Guide, 4th Edition (CIRIA 2015).
+The plan also has regard to the TII Guidelines for the Creation, Implementation and Maintenance of an Environmental Operating Plan.